MarkVerbeek91/markverbeek91.github.io/_posts/2023-02-01-RowingRobot.md

 - PCB design with KiCAD
 - Rechargeable battery from E-bike or power drill

+#### Design

+Altough FreeCAD seem not to be the most feature rich editor, with plug-ins is so far enough for a simple design.

+The intend is to model to following components:

+- The legs
+- The hip
+- The body
+- The shoulders
+- The arms
+- The hands

 ### The boat

 Assembly of a hull, riggers, ors, etc.